 What is Open Source Medical Supplies?

-Launched in March 2020, Open Source Medical Supplies (OSMS) has brought together a global network of over 70,000 makers, fabricators, community organizers, and medical professionals working together to meet the unprecedented medical supply challenges stemming from the COVID-19 pandemic.
-We envision a world made of resilient communities, in which individuals and institutions are inspired and empowered to work together to create supplies that address local challenges and crises.
+Open Source Medical Supplies (OSMS) was founded in March of 2020 and brought together a global network of over 74,000 makers, fabricators, community organizers, and medical professionals who worked together to meet the unprecedented medical supply challenges stemming from the COVID-19 pandemic.
 You can read more about OSMS on our About page.

 How can I help?

-First, educate yourself and your community on what COVID-19 is, how to care for those who have it, and understand the supply chain problems at hand, before you start designing, building, or ideating anything.
-And don’t forget to share out the OSMS Home Care Guide and the OSMS PPE Use Guide to educate your friends, family, colleagues, and community.
+It is never too late to educate yourself and your community on what COVID-19 is, how to care for those who have it, and to understand ongoing supply chain issues before you start designing, building, or ideating anything.
+And don’t forget to share the OSMS Home Care Guide and the OSMS PPE Use Guide to educate your friends, family, colleagues, and community.

-Second, help us continue to grow our network.
-Join the Open Source COVID-19 Medical Supplies Facebook group and find out what makers are talking about.
+Once you have done that, join the Open Source Medical Supplies Community Facebook group and find out what others are talking about.
 The goal of our Facebook group is to be a discussion forum, while the Open Source Medical Supplies website is our megaphone to the world.

-Third, go out and find as many existing solutions as possible to the supply problems we’ve highlighted, and focus your design work on the gaps that haven’t been solved.
-Read the documentation in our Categories Library to find current needs the medical community is facing in each section.
-Browse our expansive Project Library and start making based on the need in your area and your capabilities.
-Find a Local Response group in your area and join up with them.
-Or you can donate to OSMS to help us continue the work we are already doing.
+Next, go out and find as many existing solutions as possible to the supply problems we’ve highlighted, and focus your design work on the gaps that have yet to be solved.
+Read the documentation and browse our expansive Project Library to start making items based on the need in your community and your capabilities.
+If you’re not sure where to start, find a Local Response group in your area and join up with them.
+Or you can always donate to OSMS to help us continue the work we are already doing.

 Is my donation to OSMS tax deductible in the United States?